What Animals Eat Ants?

 Antlion’s Entrap And Eat Ants

 The antlion is yet another insect to eat ants.
 However, antlion only consumes ants and other small insects during their larval stages.
 In this stage, they have the nickname doodlebugs.
 The doodlebugs create pits in sandy areas and wait for passing insects, often ants, to fall in.
-The doodlebug waits with its large jaws, ready to devour its meal when this happens.
+When this happens, the doodlebug waits with its large jaws, ready to devour its meal.
 The antlion flings the carcass out of the sandpit upon completing their meal.
 Once out of its larval stages, the winged adult antlion becomes a pollinator.

 Birds That Eat Ants